 I'm alive today only because my partner supports me.
 My works exist only because she's there.
 There is no other reason.
-George W. Bush's recession that crippled the world economy killed my tutoring business, which was never off of life support at any point anyway.
+George W. Bush's recession that crippled the world economy killed my tutoring business, which was never off life support at any point anyway.

 As a man in his mid-fifties, finding work is, to put it mildly, problematic.
 Ageism is everywhere.
-Jobs I apply to never pan out.
+Jobs I apply for never pan out.
 Another lesson has been learned: the world thinks you're worth something only until about age thirty-five (less, I think, if you're a woman).
 After that, you might as well dig a hole and jump in.

 So I write.
 And write.
 And write.
 Four to eight or more hours a day, just like it's my job.
 Because it is.
 It's also my career.
-It's also, and most importantly, my calling.
+It's also, most importantly, my calling.

 To this day I continue to transcribe Montaigne's Essays.
 I usually get around to them twice a year for a couple of months at a time.
 I transcribe one to three paragraphs a day.
 I study how he structures sentences, how he moves from one idea to the next, how he makes a point.
 Most of all, I struggle to learn from his deep and abiding wisdom.
 I'm very glad I chose him to be my namesake.
 My adopted and natural fathers were both very small, nasty, vile men.
 I consider Montaigne my true father.
-It is why, in September this year, I legally changed my name to Montaigne.
+It is why, in September last year, I legally changed my name to Montaigne.

-I'm on page 837 of the Essays now.
-I'm transcribing his essay on Julius Caesar's methods of waging war.
+I'm on page 877 of the Essays now.
+I'm transcribing his biting essay on medicine and doctors.
 When I finally get to page 1287, I will probably purchase a new copy and do the same thing—for as long as my very finite life allows.